 Public Psychiatry Fellowship

-Now in its twenty-seventh year, the Public Psychiatry Fellowship of New York State Psychiatric Institute at Columbia University Medical Center was initiated in 1981 with funds from the New York State Office of Mental Health (OMH).
+Now in its thirty-fourth year, the Public Psychiatry Fellowship of New York State Psychiatric Institute at Columbia University Medical Center was initiated in 1981 with funds from the New York State Office of Mental Health (OMH).
 OMH's goal was to facilitate recruitment and retention of high caliber psychiatrists in the public sector.
 The Fellowship is a one year full-time training program for ten psychiatrists who have completed accredited psychiatric residency training and who plan to devote their careers to working with high risk populations in the public sector.
 Fellows spend three days a week working in a community- or hospital-based public mental health service organization selected as a placement site and two days a week in seminars, supervision and consultation with the Fellowship faculty.

 Candidates for the Fellowship must have completed an accredited residency program in psychiatry or child psychiatry.
 Residents whose PGY4 year is entirely elective are also eligible to apply.
-In addition, the candidate must have, or be eligible to obtain, a New York State Medical License prior to entry into the program.
-Of primary importance in the selection process will be the candidate's demonstrated interest in public mental health issues, understanding of the social determinants of health, and concern with achieving efficacious and efficient care for poor and otherwise disadvantaged adults with serious and commonmental illness.
+In addition, the candidate must have, or be eligible to obtain, a New York State medical license prior to entry into the program.
+Of primary importance in the selection process will be the candidate's demonstrated interest and personal involvement in public mental health issues, understanding of the social determinants of health, and concern with achieving efficacious and efficient care for poor and otherwise disadvantaged adults with serious and commonmental illness.
 Also of major importance is the candidate’s interest and experience in psychiatric leadership.
-Other factors considered in the selection process include the candidate's interest and ability in a) working as part of an interdisciplinary team, b) psychiatric leadership, c) internal program evaluation and d) other academic endeavors.
-The selection committee complies with the intent of the Affirmative Action Program and the Americans with Disabilities Act.
+Other factors considered in the selection process include the candidate's interest and experience in a) working as part of an interdisciplinary team, b) psychiatric leadership, c) internal program evaluation and d) other academic endeavors.
+The Selection Committee complies with the intent of the Affirmative Action Program and the Americans with Disabilities Act.

 Jules, M. Ranz, M.D